nedbat/pyhurry/names.rst

     [1, 2, 3, 4]

 Assignment statements inside functions make names local to the function.
-The scope a name is the entire function.
+A name's scope is the entire function.
 There is no block-level scope.

 If you want to assign to a name outside of the function, you use the ``global`` statement, which indicates that the name is global even though it's being